BananaAcid/imapbox/README.md

 > - Reconnecting to mail boxes
 > - Defining folders to exclude
 > - Errors are real errors and can be piped to an error file
+> - Huge folders support
-> - Huge folders support, icloud emails support
+> - icloud emails support
-> - Server mode (execute, defined by cron compatible config string)
 > - Folder name IMAP-UTF-7 decoding (umlauts and more work)
+> - PDFs with images and PDFs for text only emails

 ## Quick use, using the released binary